 Tiny Walhalla lies hidden high in the green hills and forests at the foot of Baw Baw National Park.
-It's a postcard-pretty collection of sepia-toned period cottages and other timber buildings (some original, but mostly reconstructed).
-The setting is gorgeous, strung out along a deep, forested valley with Stringers Creek running through the centre of the township.
+A postcard-pretty collection of sepia-toned period cottages and other timber buildings (some original but most reconstructed), it occupies a gorgeous setting, strung out along a deep, forested valley, with Stringers Creek running through its centre.

 Gold was discovered here on 26 December 1862, although the first find wasn't registered until January 1863, which is when the gold rush really began.
 In its gold-mining heyday, Walhalla had a population of 5000; today it's home to just 20 people.
 The dead who are buried in the stunningly sited cemetery vastly outnumber the living.